Gothicka-YW/YoWishlist-50/YoWishlist-50_HelpGuide.md

 ## Quick start

-1) Click the YoWishlist-50 icon in Chrome.
+1) Click the YoCatalog icon in Chrome.
 If you aren’t already on yoworld.info/template, the extension will open it for you.

 2) Set your options in the popup:
   - Limit: Number of items to keep (1–100).
 Defaults to 50.